 Recovering from hydromorphone addiction is a lengthy process.
 It’s important that users of this prescription drug seek the counsel of a medical professional.
 Suddenly stopping use of this drug can lead to painful withdrawal symptoms.

 At Talbott Recovery, we understand the challenges associated with prescription drug abuse.

-Our day treatment and intensive outpatient programs at in Atlanta, Dunwoody and Columbus, are designed to meet the needs of individuals who are struggling with their addiction to hydromorphone.
+Our day treatment and intensive outpatient programs at in Atlanta and Dunwoody are designed to meet the needs of individuals who are struggling with their addiction to hydromorphone.
 Contact Talbott Recovery today to learn more about our addiction treatment programs.